-Unallowable central office costs are not allocated to any direct or indirect cost pools.
+Unallowable central office (UC Office of the President) costs are not allocated to any direct or indirect cost pools.

-The limitation on administrative cost reimbursement described in A-21, G.8.a. does not affect the allocation of administrative costs in the University's cost accounting system; however, it does affect the indirect cost reimbursement rates applied to Federal awards.
+The limitation on administrative cost reimbursement described in OMB Circular 2 CFR 200 Appendix III 8.(a) does not affect the allocation of administrative costs in the University's cost accounting system; however, it does affect the indirect cost reimbursement rates applied to Federal awards.